 Filippinos who live in New Zealand and have a NZ permanent residency visa, or dual citizenship for New Zealand, may adopt a relative child in the Philippines.
 This is only possible up to the 4th degree of sanguinity.
 Typically this involves adopting a sibling, a niece, nephew, first cousin or grandchild.
 The child must be found to need a new family - this is not a way to side-step normal immigration procedures for a child that is well able to be cared for in their current family situation.
+It is also not to provide a child for a family in NZ.

 The adoption process is very well defined and does NOT involve a domestic adoption through the Philippines court and does not require a lawyer in the Philippines.
 You can only adopt in the Philippines court if you have lived permanently in the Philippines for THREE years prior to applying for adoption.
 If you reside in New Zealand you must follow the Hague Convention process for inter-country adoption.
 If you do not follow this official process, you may find the child can never come to New Zealand.